 Just because you’re the best techie in the company doesn’t qualify you to hire the best Developers.

-Interviewing and hiring is a learned skill.
-Just like developing in C# or working in .NET, you must learn – or be trained how to do it – and with practice you perfect this over time.
-We also have a applicant tracking system that can help to streamline your recruitment.
+Interviewing and hiring is a learned skills.
+Just like developing in C# or working in .NET, you must learn – or be trained how to do it – and with practice, you perfect this over time.
+We also have an applicant tracking system that can help to streamline your recruitment.

-When you have your ‘story’ right, when your Managers are skilled up how to write good job specifications and you’re now getting your fair share of excellent candidates to hire, what else can help those candidates make the decision to come and work for you?
+When you have your ‘story’ right when your Managers are skilled in how to write good job specifications and you’re now getting your fair share of excellent candidates to hire, what else can help those candidates make the decision to come and work for you?